Do we know the mass of a black hole? Mass of some cosmological black hole models: Mass of evolving black holes within FRW Universe

-Using this algorithm, we have calculated the corresponding LTB functions, needed to define the metric and to calculate different masses.
-Note that, in contrast to toy models discussed above, now the bang time $t_b$ is non-vanishing.
-To calculate the mass we have assumed $r_s \approx 500 kpc$ and $\delta_c \approx 4,000$ {\cite{wrbr}.
-The result for different masses is depicted in Fig.(\ref{Masses-cl}) as a function of the physical distance from the center.
+The result for different mass definitions is depicted in Fig.(\ref{Masses-cl}) as a function of the physical distance from the center.
 The mass up to the void turns out to be of the order of $10^{14}$ solar masses, which turns out interestingly to be of the same order for all mass definitions. \\

-There are some interesting features in the Fig.(\ref{Masses-cl}).
-Note first that the horizon mass maximum, occurring also for the NFW profile, is not depicted in the Fig.(\ref{Masses-cl}) as it is very near to the origin of the figure.
-Numerical calculation shows that the apparent horizon is at a physical distance of the order of $10^{11} km = 0.01 kpc$ corresponding to a mass of the order of $3\times10^{11} M_{\odot}$.